Saiga-12: Common configurations

-The Saiga 12 is manufactured in several different configurations ranging from more traditional styled hunting models to military-style models utilizing AK or SVD hardware.
+The Saiga 12 is manufactured in several different configurations, ranging from more traditional styled hunting models to military-style models utilizing AK or SVD hardware.

-All these versions are available for purchase by civilians in Russia after applying for a firearms permit.
+All of these versions are available for purchase by civilians in Russia after applying for a firearms permit.

 Civilian barrel lengths are 430 and 580 mm.
-The 580 mm version is standard with a traditional rifle stock or with an AK-style separate pistol grip and folding stock (version S for "skladnaya", "folding").
-The 430 mm version (K for "korotkaya", "short") has an AK-style pistol grip and folding stock.
+The 580 mm version is standard with a traditional rifle stock or with an AK-style separate pistol grip and folding stock (version S for "skladnaya", which means "folding" in English).
+The 430 mm version (K for "korotkaya", which means "short" in English) has an AK-style pistol grip and folding stock.
 "Taktika" versions with 430 and 580 mm barrels feature various AK, SVD, or original "Legion" furniture (handguards, folding and non-folding stocks) and AK-style open sights with high post and tangent rear.
 Optional screw-in chokes are available.
 A standard AK rail for optics may be mounted on the left side of the receiver.

 Capacities of 2, 5, 7, 8, and 12 round box magazines are available, as well as ten, twelve, and twenty round aftermarket drum magazines.
 All magazines may be interchanged with all 12 gauge models (sometimes minor fitting may be necessary), although factory-original magazines from Russia only exist in 5, 7, and 8 round box configurations.
 The magazine configuration is significantly altered compared to more typical Kalashnikov rifles in order to accommodate the larger 12 gauge cartridge.